wistia/style-guide/ruby.md

     # uncancel their account, it's likely they're in a rush to do something
     # important.
 So rather than forcing them to pay _all_ their outstanding
     # orders we are lenient and will let them in if they can successfully pay
-    # one (which demonstrates that their credit card workds).
+    # one (which demonstrates that their credit card works).
 We can queue up
     # the other payments to happen later.
     if account.pay_most_recent_outstanding_order
       account.uncancel